Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Convergence of the S-matrix of the massive theory

-where $x^2=-(x^0)^2+(x^1)^2$ is the Lorentzian square and $\mu$ is a positive length scale.
-Since $\mathcal{H}^\mu_0$ is locally integrable, we may associate a symmetric distribution (two-point function) namely an element of $\mathcal{D}'(M^2)$ in the following way
+where as before $\mu$ is a positive length scale.
+Notice that $\mathcal{H}^\mu_0$ is locally integrable, hence we may associate a symmetric distribution (two-point function) namely an element of $\mathcal{D}'(M^2)$ in the following way

-$H^\mu_0$ is symmetric however it is not positive.
+With a little abuse of notation, in \eqref{eq:form-of-H0-Delta} we have denoted the integral Kernel of $H_0^{\mu}$ with the same symbol.
+The distribution $H^\mu_0$ is symmetric however it is not positive.
 We would like to prove that its restriction on a diamond

 is positive.
 We have the following proposition. \begin{prop} The distribution $H^\mu_0$ introduced in \eqref{eq:distH} is symmetric and positive on $\mathcal{D}(D_\mu\times D_\mu)$. \end{prop} \begin{proof} Since $\mathcal{H}^\mu_0(x)=\mathcal{H}^\mu_0(-x)\in \mathbb{R}$, $H^\mu_0$ is symmetric.
 We observe that if $f,g\in\mathcal{D}(D_\mu)$ we have